Minimalism: What Is The Best Number Of Shoes to Own?

 Storage Solutions:

 Invest in shoe organizers or racks to keep your minimalist collection well-organized.
-Hopefully well-organized does not need a dedicated room for your shoes but you do you.
+Hopefully, a well-organized person does not need a dedicated room for their shoes, but you do.

 Maintaining Your Collection: